 Kathryn L. Modecki

-I currently serve on the editorial boards for Journal of Research on Adolescence, Aggressive Behavior, Child and Youth Care Forum, and Journal of Abnormal Child Psychology.
+I currently serve on the editorial boards for Child Development, Behaviour Research and Therapy, Journal of Research on Adolescence, Aggressive Behavior, Child and Youth Care Forum, and Journal of Abnormal Child Psychology.
 I also consult for organizations such as Outward Bound at-risk programs, Florida Alliance of Boys & Girls Clubs, Western Australia Department of Corrections, and the World Bank.
-Most recently, I have joined the Australian Broadcasting Corporation with a team of scientists to explore family risk and well-being in the modern age.
+I have partnered with the Australian Broadcasting Corporation and a team of scientists to explore family risk and well-being in the modern age.

 YOUTH ACTIVITY PARTICIPATION SURVEY (YAPS)